Language Design

 • Questions to ask while designing your language

-• Things to think about when sketching during design
+• Concepts and features to think about when sketching during design

 • The use of the Ohm Editor in language prototyping